hiperhealth/hiperhealth/docs/informed_consent.md

 There are no physical risks to you.
 Although every effort will be made to protect your privacy, there is a small risk that someone could identify you from shared data.

-**Security measures include:**
+**Security measures:**

-- Encryption in transit and at rest
+- Data will be encrypted in transit and at rest.
-- Role-based access with logging and auditing
+- Access is role-based (least privilege), logged, and audited.
-- Regular security assessments
+- Regular security assessments are performed.

 ---

 ## 5. Benefits
 There may be no direct benefit to you.
-However, your data may help researchers advance medical knowledge and improve patient care.
+However, your data may help researchers advance medical knowledge, improve diagnostic tools, or develop better treatments.

 ---

 ## 6. Confidentiality and Data Protection
 - Personal identifiers (e.g., name, address) will be removed or replaced with a study code.
-- Data will be retained according to applicable institutional, IRB, or legal retention requirements.
-- After the retention period, data will be securely deleted or anonymized, and may be archived in de-identified form for research integrity.
+- Data will be retained for [insert duration according to law/IRB] or until the completion of the study, then securely destroyed or archived in de-identified form.
-- International data transfers will comply with safeguards such as Standard Contractual Clauses (SCCs) and a Transfer Impact Assessment.
+- International transfers will follow appropriate safeguards (e.g., Standard Contractual Clauses, Transfer Impact Assessment), and participants can request copies.
-  Participants may request a copy of the SCCs (subject to redactions) by contacting the Data Protection Officer.
 - All use of your information will comply with applicable privacy laws (e.g., HIPAA, GDPR).

 ---

 ## 7. Voluntary Participation
 Taking part in this research is your choice.
-Refusing will not affect your medical care or your relationship with healthcare providers.
+Refusing will not affect your medical care or relationship with your healthcare providers.

 ---

 ## 8. Withdrawal of Consent
 You may withdraw your consent at any time by contacting the research team.
-Upon withdrawal:
+After withdrawal:

+- New uses of your data will cease.
-- All feasible efforts will be made to instruct partners and collaborators to cease processing and delete your data.
+- Downstream partners will be instructed to stop processing and delete/destroy data where feasible.
-- Data already used in analyses, anonymized datasets, or publications cannot be retrieved, but further sharing will stop where feasible.
+- Data already used in analyses, publications, or shared de-identified datasets cannot be retracted.

 ---

 ## 9. Future Use of Data

-Please indicate your choices by checking one option for each statement:

-**Use in future research (non-commercial):**
-☐ I give permission for my de-identified data to be used in future approved studies.
-☐ I do NOT give permission for my de-identified data to be used in future studies.

-**Use in commercial research (e.g., AI/ML model training):**
-☐ My data may be used for commercial research.
+You may choose whether your **de-identified data** can be stored for future research, including commercial applications:

-☐ My data may NOT be used for commercial research.
+- [ ] Yes  [ ] No – My de-identified data may be used for commercial research, including AI/ML model training.
-Participant initials: _______

-**Recontact for future studies:**
+- **Note:** Identifiable PHI will not be used for any future research without a new Authorization or an IRB-approved waiver.
-☐ I wish to be recontacted for future research.
+- [ ] Yes  [ ] No – I wish/do not wish to be recontacted for future studies.
-☐ I do NOT wish to be recontacted.

-**Return of research results:**
-☐ I wish to receive individual research results.
-☐ I do NOT wish to receive individual research results.
+- [ ] Yes  [ ] No – Individual research results will/will not be returned.
+- [ ] Acknowledge – I understand I will not receive financial benefits from downstream products.

 ---

+## 10. Return of Results Disclaimer
+Any returned results are **research information**, not a medical diagnosis, and should not be used to make clinical decisions.
+Clinically actionable findings, if any, will be managed per institutional policy.

+---

-## 10. Contact Information
+## 11. Contact Information
 If you have questions or wish to withdraw consent, please contact:

-**Principal Investigator:** Dr. Jane Smith — jane.smith@sdx.org — +1 (555) 123-4567
+**Principal Investigator:** Dr. Jane Smith, jane.smith@sdx.org, +1 (555) 123-4567
 **Ethics/IRB Contact:** irb@sdx.org
 **Data Controller:** SDX Research Institute, 123 Research Lane, City, Country
 **Data Protection Officer:** dpo@sdx.org
-**For GDPR complaints:** Contact your local Data Protection Authority
+**For GDPR complaints:** Data Protection Authority, City, Country

 ---

-## 11. Authorization and Signatures
+## 12. Authorization and Signatures

 | Role | Name | Signature | Date |
 |------|------|-----------|------|